Dung beetle: Ecology and behavior

 Dung beetles live in many habitats, including desert, grasslands and savannas, farmlands, and native and planted forests.
 They are highly influenced by the environmental context, and do not prefer extremely cold or dry weather.
 They are found on all continents except Antarctica.
 They eat the dung of herbivores and omnivores, and prefer that produced by the latter.
 Many of them also feed on mushrooms and decaying leaves and fruits.
-One type living in Central America, Deltochilum valgum, is a carnivore preying upon millipedes.
-Another species from Mexico, Canthon virens preys on queen of leaf cutter ants Dung beetles do not necessarily have to eat or drink anything else, because the dung provides all the necessary nutrients.
+The Neotropical Deltochilum valgum, D. kolbei and D. viridescens are carnivores with a strong preference for preying upon millipedes.
+Two other species from Brazil, Canthon dives and Canthon virens, prey on queens and other winged forms of leafcutter ants.
+One species from the Iberian Peninsula, Thorectes lusitanicus, feeds on acorns.
+Dung beetles do not necessarily have to eat or drink anything else, because the dung provides all the necessary nutrients.
+There are dung beetle species of various colors and sizes, and some functional traits such as body mass and leg length can have high levels of variability.

-Most dung beetles search for dung using their sensitive sense of smell.
-Some smaller species simply attach themselves to the dung-providers to wait for the dung.
-After capturing the dung, a dung beetle rolls it, following a straight line despite all obstacles.
-Sometimes, dung beetles try to steal the dung ball from another beetle, so the dung beetles have to move rapidly away from a dung pile once they have rolled their ball to prevent it from being stolen.
-Dung beetles can roll up to 10 times their weight.
-Male Onthophagus taurus beetles can pull 1,141 times their own body weight: the equivalent of an average person pulling six double-decker buses full of people.